davidwyly/rxn/docs/horizons.md

 ## Theme 3: Compilation, harder

-### 3.1 Profile-guided compilation
+### 3.1 Profile-guided compilation — REALIZED

-**Claim:** Track which DTOs and routes are hot at runtime; dump compiled hydrators only for those.
-Cold paths stay on the runtime walker — opcache doesn't bloat with classes nobody hits.

-**Mechanism:** A counter per `bind()` call, persisted to a small file.
-After N requests (or on a periodic flush), read the counters, dump the top-K classes via the existing DumpCache infrastructure.
-Cold classes never get dumped.

-**Cost:** ~200 LOC + test scaffolding.
-The DumpCache and compile-on-demand machinery already exists; this is purely the measurement + selective-emission layer.

-**Distinctiveness:** **No PHP framework I know does this.** It borders on the kind of optimisation that academic compiler papers describe but no production runtime ships.
-The risk is "too clever to matter" — which is why the bench has to settle the question.

-**Ship signal:** Set up a workload with 100 DTOs where 10 are hot; bench memory + first-request latency vs. unconditional dump.
-If memory drops meaningfully (>30%) and first-request latency stays stable, ship.
-If the gain is <10%, it's an academic win and not worth the complexity.
+See `Rxn\Framework\Codegen\Profile\BindProfile` (in-memory hit counter + atomic JSON persistence), `Binder::warmFromProfile()` (load + selective compile of top-K), and `bin/rxn dump:hot`
+(CLI bridge: read profile → compile top-K via DumpCache).

+The runtime hook is one line in `Binder::bind()`:
+`BindProfile::record($class)` — ~50 ns per call, negligible on
+the hot path. `bind()` also auto-dispatches to the in-memory compiled cache when present, so the speedup actually lands at runtime once a worker has called `warmFromProfile()` on boot.

+**Cost reality:** ~200 LOC of framework code + 38 tests (12
+profile, 5 binder integration, 4 CLI).
+Came in close to the estimate.
+The DumpCache + `compileFor()` infrastructure already existed; this PR was the measurement + selection layer the horizons doc described.

+**Status:** Working counter + persistence + warming + CLI +
+test suite.
+The bench step from the ship signal (100 DTOs, 10 hot, memory + first-request latency vs. unconditional dump) is the next gate — once that lands, the theme can move from "shipped feature" to "validated win."

+Apps wire it as: post-deploy step runs `bin/rxn dump:hot --profile=… --top=20` to pre-populate the cache, and the bootstrap calls `Binder::warmFromProfile($path, $top)` so every worker starts with the in-memory compiled cache loaded.
+Cold classes stay on the runtime walker; opcache memory pays only for hot DTOs.

 ---